autumn-info-442a/Homework1/Homework2.md

   - _Total Watch Time_ (Minutes):
     Else, Total Watch Time is selected and _Reactive Dropdown_ displays 5-60 (int) only multiples of 5 (starting at 5, 10, 15, ...)

-When Save button is clicked settings data for all 4 user inputs (3 Dropwdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
-While user watches videos on Youtube Kids iCare extension tracks total watch time or total video count based on settings.
+When the Save button is clicked, settings data for all 4 user inputs (3 Dropdowns, 1 Radio Button selection) will be saved locally and pop-up closes.
+While user watches videos on Youtube Kids, the iCare extension tracks total watch time or total video count based on settings.
 If any settings have been specified/saved then mini-games will not display.

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_c.jpg">